 Spotlight (U.S., 2015)

 Many critics' choice for best picture in the 2016 Oscars race, Spotlight is not only a fine, torn-from-the-headlines drama, it also provokes a certain nostalgia for the good ol' days of newspaper journalism.
 It's set in 2001, before the Web and multi-platforming and social media completely transformed the jobs of reporters and editors (and proprietors).
 Mark Ruffalo, Rachel McAdams and Brian d'Arcy James star as three news diggers with the Boston Globe's investigative news team called "Spotlight".
 Led by a determined editor (Michael Keaton) and publisher (Liev Schreiber) they uncover the city's biggest scandal ever: the systematic sexual abuse of children by Roman Catholic priests, and its cover-up by the Church.
-The Blu-ray (also on DVD) comes with three featurettes on the movie, the scandal and journalism itself.
+The Blu-ray (also on DVD) comes with three featurettes: one on the movie, another on the scandal and the other on journalism itself.